reruo321/OS-Self-Study/00003-Writing-Shellcode/x86/00002-Shell-Spawning-Code/Version-001/README.md

 * (Blue) `/bin/sh` is an executable file and a symbolic link to `bash`, which is the default shell in most Linux distributions.

 * (Red) In addition to "/bin/sh", you should add a NULL character, '\0', to identify the end of the string.
+It's the 7th character.

+Note that the parameters *argv* and *envp* should get the type as 'const char *'!

 * (Green) To refer the address again on the parameter *argv*, put it on the 8~11th characters.